tonidezman/tonidezman.github.io/_posts/2018-05-06-tricks-in-git.markdown

 Which enables you to add specific code to staging and not just the whole file.

+If you want to see what commit changes were made on particular file
+{% highlight zsh %}
+$ git log -- my_file.txt
+{% endhighlight %}
+`--` says that this is current branch.
+You can add `--patch` before `--` to see the changes.

 One command line tool I enjoy using is **tig**.
 I mostly use it for inspecting commits, commit history, diffs etc.